 Land Surf has issued a new Platysense pair of footpads for the XR that appear to be very similar to the GT pads so it’s feasible to get a similar width and dual concave feel but that instant motor engagement isn’t the same.
 The GT engagement has zero lag and instantly is ready to ride.
 Side note: I will Platysense footpads widen the XR’s footpads and makes it feel as similar to the GT as you can get.

 The only real difference here is that there are new riding profiles for the GT.
 The dimmable headlights is great.
 500 lumens now comes standard on the GT and its almost too bright for street riding.
 Its a great improvement to be able to dim the lights.
-One HUGH disadvantage is that there is still no custom shaping available for digital shaping 3.0.
-Flow and Apex is really all you need however it is fun to tinker with different shaping on the XR’s app.
-Future motion does tease their consumers with custom shaping to be released but I won’t hold my breath for it.
+One HUGH advantage is that custom shaping is available for Digital Shaping 3.0.
+This has far more tweaking abilities than the prior Digital Shaping 2.0.

 The new app is as limiting as my later version XR.
 There is no ability to view much of the diagnostic components that used to be available on older Onewheels.
 Sadly, this is unlikely to change however with Floatwheel’s Adv launch, some of the market will likely shift to VESC boards because of the ability to repair and modify your Onewheel.
 The Onewheel GT is extremely limited on what can be modified (tires, footpads and rails – no battery mods).

 I am now as comfortable with my GT as my JWXR.
 The future of the sport I feel will belong to GT within the Onewheel space.
+This will be especially true for one wheel racing.
 XR aftermarket is slowing down and all Future Motion sanctioned events focus on the GT.
 I purposely specify this as “Onewheel space” because I can see the VESC scene growing significantly.
 Especially that many VESC components are built around the XR platform, some of the dying XR’s will transform into VESC controlled Onewheels.
 In regards to the total marketspace however, its a long road for VESC to eclipse Onewheel sales so its for this reason I believe that the Onewheel GT will dominate the self-balancing skateboard market for many years to come.

 I personally have had no major issues with my GT other than the tail dragging.
 Its a great board yet after a year I still find myself more often riding my JWXR.
 I love them both.
 If I had to recommend one, I’d probably go with a CBXR or JWXR board if you can find a decent one.
 Otherwise, a GT is where I’d head.